-Hundreds of Florida buildings harbor asbestos-containing materials (ACM), but as long as the asbestos is not damaged and undisturbed, it's considered nearly harmless.
-However, many business and property owners in the state have taken steps to remove the asbestos from their buildings out of fear of harm to the public since asbestos is known to cause terminal illnesses like mesothelioma cancer.
+Hundreds of Florida buildings harbor asbestos-containing materials (ACM).
+As long as they are not damaged or disturbed, they are considered nearly harmless.
+However, many business and property owners in the state have taken steps to remove the asbestos material from their buildings out of fear of harm to the public.
 The number of asbestos lawsuits filed (and won) in Florida is also a motivator to prevent harmful exposure.
-Still, others have left the asbestos-containing materials in place, and instead, developed asbestos awareness and management programs, which help to manage the asbestos at these ACM facilities.
+Others have left the materials in place.
+Instead, they’ve developed awareness and management programs.
+These programs help to manage the asbestos at these facilities.

-Aside from the five asbestos processing plants that previously operated throughout the state, other industries such as construction and mining in Florida used asbestos extensively in the workplace.
-Those with jobs at Florida shipyards, power plants, chemical plants, metal works factories and auto repair shops were more likely to encounter asbestos in the workplace as well.
-Other occupations in Florida schools, electrical work, plumbing and home repair also present a risk of asbestos exposure.
+Five asbestos processing plants previously operated throughout the state.
+Other industries such as construction and mining used asbestos extensively in the workplace.
+Those with jobs at shipyards, power plants, chemical plants, metal works factories and auto repair shops were likely to encounter asbestos in the workplace.
+Occupations in schools, electrical work, plumbing and home repair also present a risk of exposure.

-Some of the known locations where asbestos exposure has been a risk include Big Bear Powerhouse, Crist Power Plant, DuPont Corp.
-(Forest Wheeler), Eustis Housing Project, Jacksonville Grammar School, Mulberry Phosphate Mine, St. Lucie Nuclear Power Plant, U.S. Sugar and Vero Beach Municipal Power Plant.
-The National Aeronautics and Space Administration (NASA), nestled in Florida’s central East Coast, has also used asbestos, particularly for fireproofing purposes on the space shuttle.
-Technical reports released by NASA indicate that asbestos blocks have been used as soldering bases, and asbestos composites have been used in pressurized vessels.
+The National Aeronautics and Space Administration (NASA), nestled in Florida’s central East Coast, has also used asbestos.
+The material was particularly useful for fireproofing purposes on the space shuttle.
+Technical reports released by NASA indicate that asbestos blocks have been used as soldering bases.
+Asbestos composites have also been used in pressurized vessels.